Davaakhatan/collabcanva/README.md

 1. **Sign Up / Login**
    - Create an account with email/password
-   - Or sign in with Google
+   - Sign in with your registered credentials

 2. **Canvas Controls**
    - **Pan:** Click and drag on empty space